 Driver error causes most accidents, but other factors, such as poorly maintained roads, defective cars, or hazardous weather conditions also contribute to a McAllen car accident.
 If you or someone you love has been in a McAllen car accident, you understand the terrible personal and financial consequences.
 Contact an experienced McAllen car accident lawyer at the Patino Law Firm to discuss your legal options today.
 Our experienced car accident attorneys in McAllen Texas are ready to get you the compensation you deserve.

-Car Accident Laws
+Car Accident Laws in McAllen TX